mie-lab/energymanager/README.md

 ![App](/frontend/src/assets/screenshots.jpg?raw=true "App")

+However, to run the app, you first need to download the pre-trained ML models from CubiCasa [here](https://drive.google.com/file/d/1gRB7ez1e4H7a9Y09lLqRuna0luZO5VRK/view?usp=sharing) (see bottom for acknowledgements), and put the model weights file into the folder `backend/floortrans`.

 **Motivation**

 Europe is facing the most serious energy crises in decades.
 In light of exploding gas and energy prices, everyone is desperately looking for possibilities to reduce their heat consumption or improve their generation.
 However, the experts who can advise people about possible improvements are booked out for months.
 Being consulted by an energy consultant is expensive and currently scarce.
 We solve this problem with our digital tool, the EnergyManager.